English

 ENGLISH 186—WRITING AND INQUIRY IN THE LIBERAL ARTS FOR MULTILINGUAL STUDENTS (FW)

 Fall.
 Credit, three hours.
 Introduction to writing and inquiry in the liberal arts, with attention to diverse disciplines and situations.
-Intensive practice in academic reading, writing, and research for students whose native language is not English.
+Intensive practice in academic reading, writing, and research for students whose home language is not English.
 Guidance in writing strategies for diverse purposes.
 First-year writing requirement.

 ENGLISH 202—WRITING & COMMUNICATION CENTER PRACTICUM